 If it is determined that a video-conferencing or live-streaming lesson/session is suitable and appropriate for the practitioner and learners the following should be undertaken as part of any preparations.

-- Seek authorisation from the school or setting’s senior leadership team before video-conferencing or live-streaming lessons/sessions and let them know the planned timetable of all lessons/sessions.
+- Seek authorisation from your school or setting’s senior leadership team before video-conferencing or live-streaming lessons/sessions and let them know the planned timetable of all lessons/sessions.

 - If you choose to use video-conferencing, ensure the lesson is planned in advance and sufficient notice should be given to learners and parents and carers as required.